 Multistate and international project participation

 The five-year project, titled “Environmental and Genetic Determinants of Seed Quality and Performance,” is supported by the U. S. Department of Agriculture’s National Institute of Food and Agriculture.
 It is led by 11 U.S. universities including Texas A&M. Collaborating institutions are in Arizona, Florida, Iowa, Kentucky, Michigan, Montana, New York, Oregon, South Dakota and Virginia.
+The Multistate Research Funds Impacts Program has also featured Leskovar and this seedling improvement research in their newly created Researcher Spotlight video.

 Building a better seedling

 Leskovar said growing high-quality transplants requires a thorough knowledge of the seed quality factors affecting germination and emergence under diverse nursery conditions.
+“It also requires a broad understanding of the physiological processes underlying transplant growth and morphology in a root-confinement environment,” he noted.

 Emphasis on high-value seedlings

 “Seedlings of high-value vegetables such as tomatoes, peppers, lettuce, watermelon, onions and artichokes will be assessed for root-shoot growth traits in response to bio-regulators applied to the root media or leaves,” Leskovar said.
 “The team will treat the seedlings, then evaluate their response, plant them in the greenhouse, then transplant them to a field.
 The seedlings’ response will be re-evaluated after the plants encounter heat and drought.”
+The Uvalde center will be especially involved in improving the transplant quality of grafted tomato plants and also of wild-type tomato, Leskovar noted.

 - Improving vegetable transplant quality through pre-transplant conditioning methods.